W4KRL/SolarPowerMonitor/README.md

 ## Installing the Firmware
 Installation of the Arduino IDE and ESP8266 is described in many tutorials available online.
 The main thing to note is that the switch on the charger shield must be in the RUN position to operate and the opposite position when uploading firmware to the D1 Mini.

-Use the following as a guide.
+Use the following as a guide:
 * Install the latest version of the Arduino IDE as appropriate to your computer available from [www.arduino.cc](https://www.arduino.cc).
 Do not install the web version.
 * Install the ESP8266 core into the Arduino IDE.
 See instructions at  https://github.com/esp8266/Arduino#installing-with-boards-manager
 * Use the Arduino IDE menu item *Tools | Board:* to select LOLIN(WEMOS) R2 D1 & mini or whatever version of the ESP8266 you are using.